 - DMR: Brandmeister Talk Group 310441

 - Pi-Star: ‘XLX Master:’ XLX_891 C

 - DO NOT QUICK KEY.
-Wait about 2 seconds between transmissions when talking between modes.
+Wait about 2 seconds after PTT and between transmissions when talking between modes.

 - Quick keying can lead to your mode not being picked up by the other modes.